Cape May Lighthouse

 The Full Story

-Visitors who climb the 199 steps to the top have reported encountering other ghostly presences.
-Translucent figures have been seen ascending the spiral stairs, believed by some to be the spirits of former lighthouse keepers still making their rounds.
-The lighthouse generally employed one head keeper and two assistants, and the job was not safe.
-In 1891, lightning struck the tower and traveled through the electric call bell system into the keeper's dwelling.
-In 1901, another lightning strike stunned and burned the keeper's daughter.
-In 1905, Assistant Keeper John Pusey nearly drowned when his boat capsized in the shallow Lighthouse Pond directly behind the tower, sinking into the mucky bottom up to his neck before the nearby life-saving crew pulled him free.
+Visitors who climb the 199 steps to the watch room describe translucent figures on the staircase above and below them.
+Some of them are probably former keepers.
+The job here came with weather.
+In 1891, lightning hit the tower and routed itself through the electric call bell into the keeper's dwelling.
+In 1901, a different lightning strike stunned and burned the keeper's daughter.
+In 1905, assistant keeper John Pusey nearly drowned when his boat flipped in the shallow Lighthouse Pond behind the tower.
+The pond's mud pulled him in up to his neck.
+The life-saving crew at the next station got to him before he went under.